 If I have my eye on something from Amazon, I set a price alert on it using a sale tracker called Camel Camel Camel.
 It shows you the price history of everything on Amazon so you know whether or not you’re getting the best deal possible.

 You can also specify the price you’re willing to pay for an item.
 If it ever goes on sale and drops to that level, the tracker will send you a notification.
+This is great for those that like to buy name brand items like Ray-ban sunglasses.

 I also sign up for newsletters from stores I like so I know when they’re having a sale.
 However, if you’re an impulse shopper, I don’t recommend getting brand emails—they could encourage you to buy things you don’t need just because they’re discounted.